-- Governor Ron DeSantis issued an Executive Order directing the State Surgeon General to declare a public health emergency. - State Surgeon General Dr. Scott Rivkees declared a public health emergency for the novel coronavirus in Florida. - Established an incident management team to coordinate response operations. - Activated a dedicated incident command post for on-site response activities. - Conducted three public health and healthcare stakeholders conference calls to provide statewide updates on the current outbreak situation, response actions, and guidance for pandemic planning.
-Over five hundred participants joined the calls.
-Calls are scheduled for each Wednesday at 2:00 EST. - Participated with the Agency for Health Care Administration (AHCA) on statewide conference calls with nursing homes, assisted living facilities, and hospitals. - Established a public call-center for questions regarding COVID-19. - Developed and distributed the communications approved COVID-19 Presentation to CHDs for use at community meetings. - Developed and implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases. - Established mechanisms for on-going monitoring and coordination with the Centers for Disease Control and Prevention (CDC) regarding epidemiological activities. - Distributed CDC Interim Guidance for Public Health Personnel Evaluating Persons Under Investigation (PUIs) and Asymptomatic Close Contacts of Confirmed Cases at Their Home or Non-Home Residential Settings to County Health Departments - Distributed the updated Clinician Screening Tool for Identifying Persons Under Investigation for Coronavirus Disease and a healthcare provider letter regarding Enhanced Surveillance and Preparedness for Coronavirus Disease 2019 (COVID-19) to associations, licensed providers, Health Care Coalitions (HCCs) and County Health Departments (CHD). - Implemented testing at all three State Public health Laboratories. - Distributed updated CDC guidance for schools to CHDs and the Department of Education. - Distributed updated Laboratory Guidance regarding implementation of testing at State Public Health Laboratories.
+- Governor Ron DeSantis issued Executive Order 20-52 declaring a State of Emergency for COVID-19. - Governor Ron DeSantis directed the Florida Division of Emergency Management to activate to Level II to coordinate the state's response to COVID-19. - Governor Ron DeSantis issued Executive Order 20-51 directing the State Surgeon General to declare a Public Health Emergency. - State Surgeon General Dr. Scott Rivkees declared a Public Health Emergency for the novel coronavirus in Florida. - Established an Incident Management Team to coordinate response operations. - Activated a dedicated incident command post for on-site response activities.

+- Conducted three public health and health care stakeholder conference calls to provide statewide updates on the current outbreak situation, response actions and guidance for pandemic planning.
+Over five hundred participants joined these calls.
+Calls are scheduled for each Wednesday at 2:00 EST. - Participated with the Agency for Health Care Administration (AHCA) on statewide conference calls with nursing homes, assisted living facilities and hospitals. - Established a public call center for questions regarding COVID-19. - Developed and distributed an updated COVID-19 presentation to CHDs for use at community meetings. - Developed and implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases. - Established mechanisms for ongoing monitoring and coordination with the CDC regarding epidemiological activities. - Distributed CDC Interim Guidance for public health personnel evaluating Persons Under Investigation (PUIs) and asymptomatic close contacts of confirmed cases at their home or non-home residential settings to CHDs. - Distributed the updated Clinician Screening Tool for identifying PUIs for COVID-19 and a health care provider letter regarding Enhanced Surveillance and Preparedness for COVID-19 to associations, licensed providers, Health Care Coalitions and CHDs. - Implemented testing at all three State Public Health Laboratories. - Distributed updated CDC guidance for schools to CHDs and the Department of Education. - Distributed updated Laboratory Guidance regarding implementation of testing at State Public Health Laboratories.